NEONITIN3/Live-Emoji/README.md

 stack used:  Html CSS JS

-emoji eyes move with the mouse pointer, its dome by JavaScript functions
+emoji eyes move with the mouse pointer, its done by JavaScript functions